websights

 • Set up your own cloud-native simulation in minutes.

-SimScale offers a dedicated environment to interact with your CAD model and perform CAD-related operations, after uploading it, as a part of preprocessing, referred to as ‘Edit in CAD mode’ or simply ‘CAD mode’.
+SimScale offers an environment to interact with your CAD model and perform CAD-related operations, after uploading it, as a part of preprocessing and also while in the middle of setting up your simulation.

-Figure 1: Access CAD mode from the SimScale Workbench by clicking on the imported geometry and then on the Edit in CAD mode icon as shown.
+Figure 1: Access CAD editing from the SimScale Workbench by selecting the imported geometry and then clicking ‘Edit a copy’ as shown.

 Or just click on the icon to open the context menu as shown below:

-CAD Mode Interface
+CAD Editing Interface

-cad mode interface
+cad mode interface simscale

 1. Operations Toolbar: All the supported CAD operations are listed here.
+All the operations have been further explained in this document.

-3. Scene Tree: The original geometry with its solid bodies is enlisted here.
+3. Scene Tree: The original geometry with its solid bodies and faces is enlisted here.
 Toggle Show faces to see and keep a track of all the faces of each solid body present in your geometry.

-CAD Mode Operations
+CAD Edit Operations

 The following operations are supported with more coming soon.
 The operations are categorized based on their application.